skywebro/php-backup/README.md

 * edit `ssh_and_mysql` and add the ssh info and the mysql info on the same line
 * run the script: `./php-backup -i ssh_and_mysql.ini`

+**Note**: You can combine the observers in the ini file as you see fit.

 Extending
 ---------
 * create your namespace: `mkdir -p com/example/backup/observers`